Skip to main content

 In this section, we explore various mechanisms to collect database logs, events, metrics and alerts from MongoDB Atlas and send them to Sumo Logic, where they are shown in dashboards as part of the MongoDB Atlas app.
 You can configure Sumo Logic’s MongoDB Atlas collector in Amazon Web Services (AWS) using the AWS Lambda service, or by running a script on a Linux machine as a cron job.
 Choose the method that is best suited for you:

 A single instance of the collector is responsible for collecting logs from a single project.
-Refer to Configure Collection for Multiple Projects if you have multiple projects.
+If you have multiple projects, refer to the additional steps in these sections.

 In this section, you deploy the SAM application, which creates the necessary resources in your AWS account.
 To deploy the Sumo Logic MongoDB Atlas SAM application, do the following: